danaamundsen/danaamundsen.com/links.md

 ## Resources

-<p>This is an organized list of references and resources for independent creatives that I have collected over the years.
+This is an organized list of references and resources for independent creatives that I have collected over the years.
 Some of these are business related, some are related to creative practice, and some are just tools that I think are useful.

 ### Productivity